nikolaposa/notifier/README.md

 ### Creating notifications

 Notifications are represented by the `NotificationInterface`.
-Each notification should provide its name, list of supported channels, as well as message object for some channel when it is being sent.
+Each notification should provide list of supported channels, as well as message object for some channel when it is to be sent.

-`AbstractNotification` facilitates notifications creation in terms of implementing `getSupportedChannels()` and `getMessages()` methods.
-In turn, you need to define message factory methods named in accordance with a pre-defined template, for example `createEmailMessage`, whereas `Email` is the name of a channel, which is normalized and dynamically reflected as a channel that it is supported by the particular notification.
+`AbstractNotification` facilitates notifications creation in terms of implementing `getSupportedChannels()` and `getMessage()` methods.
+In turn, you need to define message factory methods named in accordance with a pre-defined template, for example `createEmailMessage`, whereas `email` is the name of a channel, which is dynamically reflected as a channel that it is supported by the particular notification.

 ### Channels / Messages

-Out of the box, Notify provides sending notifications in form of email, SMS and mobile push messages.

-`MessageInterface` implementations are objects that represent actual message to be sent over some channel and they are modeled in accordance with the type of a channel.
-Examples are `EmailMessage`, `SMSMessage`, etc. Typically, every message provides list of recipients and content that is to be sent.
+Out of the box, Notify enables for sending notifications via email, SMS and mobile push channels, by providing appropriate message objects and corresponding sender implementations.
+Examples are `EmailMessage`, `SMSMessage`, etc. Typically, every message provides list of recipients and content.
 Messages are sent using `MessageSenderInterface` implementations.

 ### Notifier

-`NotiferInterface` is a component that performs actual sending of the Notification object. `Notifier` immediately sends notification messages using appropriate message senders.
+`NotiferInterface` is a central component that performs actual sending of the Notification object.
+Default implementation - `Notifier`, immediately sends notification messages using provided message senders.

 This concept allows defining custom handling strategies, for example some that will put notification into a queue, in order to send it in a background job.

-### Notification recipients

-In order to send a Notification using a strategy, recipients must also be provided.
-Recipients are defined using the `NotificationRecipientInterface` and it will typically be implemented by a class that represents user in your application.

 ## Examples

 **Sample notification**
 ```php
 <?php